2.6 10 Lab Explore Physical Connectivity 1

 Fiber Optic Cables

 Fiber optic cables represent the pinnacle of data transmission technology, utilizing light pulses to transmit data through strands of glass or plastic.
 They offer unparalleled bandwidth, immunity to EMI, and the ability to transmit data over long distances.
-However, fiber optic cables are more expensive and require specialized equipment for installation and termination.
+Even so, fiber optic cables are more expensive and require specialized equipment for installation and termination.

 There are two primary types of fiber optic cables: